Blogdian

 Ready to take the step?

-The RUT is the first step to operate legally as a self-employed person in Colombia — and the good news is that the process is within reach of anyone with an internet connection.
-What holds most people back is the electronic signature, so make sure you have immediate access to the email you are going to register.
+The RUT is the first step to operating legally as an independent in Colombia — and the good news is that the process is within reach of anyone with an internet connection.
+What holds people back the most is the electronic signature, so make sure you have immediate access to the email you are going to register.

-Did you have any problems processing your RUT?
+Did you have any trouble processing the RUT?
 Was the portal down or did the electronic signature not work?
-Tell us in the comments — it's one of those things that happens to many people and sharing the experience helps those who come after.
+Tell us in the comments — it's one of those things that happens to many people, and sharing the experience helps those who come after.

 Comments